top of page

 Students:

-Nancy X. R. Wang, Ph.D. in CSE, 2018 (next position: IBM Research)
+Nancy X. R. Wang, Ph.D. in CSE, 2018 (next position: IBM Research; now at Amazon)

 Nate Linden (next position: Ph.D. student at UCSD Mechanical Eng.)